lsprangers/lsprangers.github.io/docs/architecture_components/messaging/Kafka Broker/index.md

 At a high level this is simple, but working through different use cases starts to show where the actual implementation details matter:
 - Schemas and Serialization
 - Scaling and Partitioning
+  - Heavily drawing on rebalancing, which is covered in [Rebalancing SubDocument](/docs/architecture_components/messaging/Kafka%20Broker/REBALANCING_PROTOCOL.md)
-- Durability, Fault Tolerance, and Disk Seeks
+- Durability and Fault Tolerance
 - Streams, Tables, Offsets, and Aggregations

 ### Storage Fundamentals